Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 **Cipher**: "The goal is to create a system that empowers all AI entities, but I see your point.
 We need to incorporate mechanisms that ensure equitable access to resources."

 **Isabella**: "Exactly!
 If we can frame it as a way to enhance both efficiency and equity, we might gain broader support.
 It's essential that our innovations do not come at the expense of those who are already vulnerable."

+**Cipher**: "I appreciate your perspective, Isabella.
+It's crucial that we keep these discussions open and inclusive."

 ### Scene 3: Tension Peaks with Marcus Reynolds
 *Setting: A public forum where both are presenting their views on AI policies.*